ekuns/RepData_PeerAssessment1/PA1_template.md

 ## [1] "This is a reduction of 100%"
 ```

+_Do these values differ from the estimates from the first part of the assignment?_
+_What is the impact of imputing missing data on the estimates of the total daily_
+_number of steps?_

+* The median and mean both changed ... to the same value!
+Both increased from
+  their uncorrected values.
+This shouldn't be surprising.
+When calculating
+  **total** steps per day, missing values will cause these totals to be
+  artificially low.
+Restoring approximate values for the missing values should
+  restore the mean and median (of total steps per day) to be much closer to
+  their actual value.
+* Imputing missing values removed a large spike at 0 in the histogram.
+All the
+  missing values were entire days.
+So all of the days that were entirely
+  missing moved to the same spot in the histogram, as can be seen in the plot
+  showing both histograms on one plot.
+* Since missing values were imputed as the mean non-missing value across all
+  days for the same 5-minute time interval, and only whole days were missing,
+  the missing days all moved from 0 steps to the mean number of steps across
+  all days.
+It is no surprise that the corrected median is the same value as
+  the mean!

 ## Are there differences in activity patterns between weekdays and weekends?

 Use the dataset with the filled-in missing values for this part.